mhendrey/vekterdb/docs/source/vekterdb.rst

 pull idx = 100 & idx = 200, but since we only need the vector we only request that column be returned from the ``fetch_records()``.

 We will search for the nearest 5 vectors.
+Of course, since we are searching with vectors that are already in the database table, we expect the nearest neighbor for each query to be the query record itself.

 ::

     fetched_records = vekter_db.fetch_records("idx", [100, 200], "vector")
     query_vectors = np.vstack([r["vector"] for r in fetched_records])

+    vekter_db.set_faiss_runtime_parameters("nprobe=175,quantizer_efSearch=350")

     results = vekter_db.search(query_vectors, 5, "idx", "id", k_extra_neighbors=30)